 Dirt for the Raised Bed Garden

 One thing I’ve learned about gardening is that if you spend most of your time growing the best dirt you can, the plants will take care of themselves.
 Before you even think about seeds and plants, study up on good dirt!

-For a basic and high quality mix of ingredients to make The Best Soil Combination for Raised Bed Garden Boxes, read this article.
+For a basic and high quality mix of ingredients, here’s a recipe from Weed ‘Em & Reap, make The Best Soil Combination for Raised Bed Garden Boxes.

 I would suggest spending a goodly amount of time creating layers and layers of organic matter in your raised beds.
 This process is sometimes called lasagna gardening or the Back to Eden method.
 To learn more on garden soil building, check out this little book below: